 PPF does better again.
 Under PPF, there is no such restriction.

-With NPS, at least 40% of the accumulated amount must be used to purchase annuity.
-If you exit before retirement, at least 80% must be used to purchase annuity.
+With NPS, at least 40% of the accumulated amount must be used to purchase an annuity plan.
+If you exit before retirement, at least 80% must be used to purchase an annuity plan.

 I concede annuity rates are not competitive at the moment.
 However, by the time you retire, market forces may nudge the annuity rates higher.